-2025-2026 Casper Test Dates for US Medical Schools
+2026-2027 Casper Test Dates for US Medical Schools

-Do you know if you need to take the Casper test as part of your medical school application?
-There are a number of different test dates available for Casper, and when you need to take the test depends on which schools you are applying to.
-Below we’ll outline how to know if you need to take the Casper test, what test dates are available for US allopathic and osteopathic medical schools, and how to book your test date on the Acuity Insights website.
+Below, we’ll outline how to know if you need to take the Casper test, what test dates are available for US allopathic and osteopathic medical schools, and how to book your test date on the Acuity Insights website.

-Last updated February 2025.
+Last updated February 2026.

 What Is the Casper Test?

-• Casper is a 65-85 minute situational judgment test.
+• Casper is a 65-85-minute situational judgment test.

 • Duet is a value-alignment assessment.

 The Casper portion of Acuity Insights is the most difficult, and it requires the most preparation.
 Casper stands for “Computer-Based Assessment for Sampling Personal Characteristics.”
 The Casper test aims to unveil who you are beyond your grades and hard skills.
-It is scored based on the following 9 competencies:
+It is scored based on the following nine competencies:

 • Collaboration